superstrong/google-workspace-mcp/README.md

 2. **Authentication Errors**
    - Error: "Invalid OAuth credentials"
+   - Solution:
-   - Solution: Verify your Google Cloud project is properly configured and credentials in gauth.json are correct
+     - Verify your Google Cloud project is properly configured
-   - Ensure the OAuth consent screen is configured and the Gmail API is enabled
+     - Ensure you've added yourself as a test user in the OAuth consent screen
+     - Check that both Gmail API and Google Calendar API are enabled
+     - Verify credentials in gauth.json match your OAuth client configuration

 3. **Token Issues**
    - Error: "Token refresh failed"